evertonbiviatello/fans-backend-challenge/README.md

 FANS Backend Challenge with Spring Boot Maven project.

 ## Overview
-The purpose of this application is to monitor a server and log its state.
+The purpose of this application is to monitor a server and report its state.

-It was deployed on Heroku and it is built automatically on each commit.
-It also contains a simple UI with a table to display reports.
+It was deployed on Heroku and is being built automatically on each commit.
+It also contains a simple UI to display reports.

 The application is available on https://murmuring-castle-26388.herokuapp.com